-For those supervised by Linn County Parole and Probation, housing and transportation are top needs.
-People with a criminal history face added barriers to attaining rental housing.
+For those supervised through Linn County Parole and Probation, housing and transportation are top needs.
+People with a criminal background face additional barriers to attaining rental housing.
 Without transportation, it can be difficult to access services, find housing or gain employment.